 Alister showed up for his iinterview in a tie, white shirt, and sweater; his pants neatly pressed and shoes polished.
 He was far-and-away the most over-dressed student in the busy food court in the Busch Campus Center, and we spent three hours talking.
-He seemed as interested in me as I in him, an extremely rare dynamic in my experience interviewing sources.
+He seemed as interested in me as I in him, an extremely rare dynamic in my experience interviewing people.

 Part of his story involved tennis, which helped turn his life around.
 Since he was asking a lot of questions, I mentioned that although I was a poor to intermediate dink-and-dunk tennis player, I was much better at table tennis.
 In fact, I teased, I could probably kick his butt.
 Well, that's all he needed to hear.
 Before long, the trash talk was flying.
 The gist of it: He had Division 1 tennis skills and youth while I had experience and psychological know how.
-Because he studied so much, I told him, he was probably too out of shape and would wilt under pressure.
+Because he studied so much, I told him, he was probably too out of shape and would wilt.

 But then I won the next two points and, suddenly, he was behind 23-22, back against the wall, with a look of serious concern on his face.
 Well, the table tennis Gods were with me that evening as he volleyed the next point an inch wide of the table.
 24-22.
 Game, set, match.
 We weren't even out the door before Alister demanded a re-match.